 Now, we’ll analyze different real companies in order to identify their Resources and Capabilities.

-However, it has been Capable of creating new innovative products and successful franchises such as Mario, Pokémon and Zelda
+However, it has been Capable of creating Innovative products and successful franchises such as Mario, Pokemon and Zelda

 Let’s first look at its Main Resources: